jzhao0802/palab/read_and transform_data.md

 ## Function
 * Read in the input dataset and metadata files.
+  * If the metadata file doesn't meet the criteria above, the function should error and warn the user of the problem.
+For example:
+    * If one of the columns has no value for _Type_, the function should output that to the user.
+    * If none of the columns has the role of "outcome", the function should output that to the user.
+* Check that variables are compatable with their type.
+  * A categorical variable must not have more than `max_levels` different values.
+  * A numerical variable must not have any character values.
+  * If any mismatch is found, the function should error and the warn the user of the problem.
 * Rename all columns by prefixing them with the type specified in the data metadata.
   * E.g. patientID -> O_patientID
   * If a column is in the input dataset but not in the data metadata, it should NOT be included in the transformed dataset.